Crash Course on MATLAB & Simulink

 Takeaway – Crash Course on MATLAB & Simulink

-• With a hands-on approach, advanced MATLAB tools such as the App Designer, Live Scripts, and Object-Oriented Programming are presented in detail.
+• Tools such as App Designer, Live Scripts, and Stateflow

 Course Outline – Crash Course on MATLAB & Simulink